tommoor/tinycon/README.md

 ### Options

-Tinycon can take a range of options to customise the look
+Tinycon can take a range of options to customize the look

 * width: the width of the alert bubble
 * height: the height of the alert bubble